NB-1127/-Coding_Challenge/README.md

-1)find minimum angle between hour and minute hand. + 2)sort a binary array using one traversal and no extra space 3)2 given sum and we have to print all the subsequences in array with given sum 4)2 sort array of 0s and 1s in only one loop solution was using two pointers
+1)find minimum angle between hour and minute hand. + 2)sort a binary array using one traversal and no extra space 3)2 given sum and we have to print all the subsequences in array with given sum --
 5) Occurance of characters in string +
 6)Find the minimum number of coins to make a given value.
 (Coin Change) + 7)Longest substring pallandrome in a string +